kyma-incubator/examples/cloud-events-e2e-scenario/README.md

 # Description

 This is an example scenario which demonstrates how Kyma can receive Cloud Events from an external solution.
-For enabling developers, this scenario is targeted for a **local Kyma installation**.
+To make it easier for the developers, this scenario uses a  **local Kyma installation**.

 The external solution provides events which is mocked in this example scenario.